papihub/drlnd_tennis/README.md

 open a jupyter notebook.

-Run the notebook tennis.ipynb to train and test the agent.
+Run the notebook Tennis.ipynb to train and test the agent.
 The notebook has instructions to load a saved model and to save a trained model.

 Refer to the Report.md for the approach used by the agent, training and evaluation.